Estudio YAP

 Each semester includes opportunities for hands-on creative learning, guest artist visits, and field trips to colleges, galleries, and studios that inspire students to connect with the wider art community.

-YAP also combines artistic growth with professional development, offering guidance in areas like portfolio building, website design, marketing, and branding for creatives.
+Estudio also combines artistic growth with professional development, offering guidance in areas like portfolio building, website design, marketing, and branding for creatives.
 Participants may also join Photography Without Borders, where they develop photography skills and learn how to generate income through event photography.

-YAP is a welcoming community where teens gain the tools, support, and experience to lead their own artistic journey.
+Estudio is a welcoming community where teens gain the tools, support, and experience to lead their own artistic journey.

-Our Vision
+Vision

 Studio Culture

-YAP is a shared creative space where all voices are valued.
+Estudio YAP is a shared creative space where all voices are valued.
 We encourage collaboration, respect for diverse perspectives, and care for one another’s work and well-being.
 Students are expected to treat the studio itself with the same respect, caring for materials, cleaning up after themselves, and helping maintain a welcoming environment where creativity can thrive.
 Each student signs a code of conduct to keep themselves accountable to the culture of the space.

 Student Ambassador Program

-To further leadership development, three senior students will serve as YAP Ambassadors, taking ownership of two key initiatives:
+To further leadership development, three senior students will serve as Estudio YAP Ambassadors, taking ownership of two key initiatives:

 ● YAP Blog: Updated and maintained by the Student Ambassadors, the blog will document student projects through images, writing, and reflections.
 This serves as a public record of their creative process and teaches digital communication and archiving skills.